 - Guests are permitted only with your roommate(s') consent.
 The number of overnight guests allowed is no more than two times the number of assigned residents in your living assignment.
 For example, a two-person bedroom can have four overnight guests and a five-person home is allowed 10. - Overnight guests are not allowed during final exam periods. - Guests may not be in possession of a resident's room keys or I.D. card.
-Guests must be escorted whenever they are outside of a host's room and must use their own appropriately designated bathroom.
+A Guest must be escorted whenever he/she is outside of a host's room and must use his/her own appropriately designated bathroom.
 Guests are permitted any time of day, provided they are properly escorted and all policies relating to guests are followed. - Guests are not permitted if they are under the influence of alcohol or other drugs.